DavidStirling/ImQuick/README.md

 # ImQuick
-A lightweight scientific image previewer written in Python.
+A lightweight scientific image viewer written in Python.

 [![Version](https://img.shields.io/badge/Version-0.5-green.svg)](https://github.com/DavidStirling/ImQuick/releases)

 ---

 There are several amazing image viewing and editing appliations geared towards the scientific community.
 However, many of these packages suffer from slow startup times and a lack of integration into the system shell.
-For many researchers it can be frustrating to have to launch these very feature-rich applications just to inspect a file.
+For researchers it can be frustrating to have to launch these very feature-rich applications just to view a file or determine signal strength.
 Windows includes it's own image previewer, but this lacks some key features which are helpful to visualise and understand raw scientific data.

 ImQuick has therefore been designed as a lightweight viewer with some of those useful tools built-in.
-The priorities for this project are startup speed, integration into the OS and minimal dependencies.
 Viewing an image needs to be fast and painless.
-To that end ImQuick is explicitly **not** an image editor, consider it as a viwer only.
+The priorities for this project are therefore in startup speed, OS integration and minimal dependencies/bulk.
+To that end ImQuick is explicitly not an image editor, consider it as a viewer only.

 ## Installation